-Staff recommends Option 5, which would eliminate the least productive Cal Poly Route 9 local runs - while still ensuring single-seat service for riders during the peak travel periods.
-During the non-peak periods, some riders could take SLO Transit buses to Government Center to transfer to the Route 9 buses, while others could walk or roll between the campus and an existing bus stop on Monterey at Grand to catch the southbound Route 9 bus to Government Center.
+Staff recommends Option 1, which would eliminate Cal Poly Route 9 local service.
+Indeed, Route 9 currently operates somewhat of a redundant service, since SLO Transit routes also provide direct service between downtown SLO and the campus.
+In addition, some riders could or roll between the campus and an existing bus stop on Monterey at Grand.
+Other riders could choose to transfer to SLO Transit (currently, at no cost for Cal Poly students or staff).
 Finally, RTA would continue to operate Express trips directly between North County communities (not including south Atascadero or Santa Margarita) and the campus.

-It should be noted that RTA has been trimming service to the campus due to low ridership over the recent past.
 In June 2013, service was eliminated to the Cal Poly campus on the southbound Route 9 trips after Noon due to bus schedule constraints, and there was no increase in passenger complaints due to this service change.
 In addition, RTA has never provided northbound Route 9 service through the Cal Poly campus on the first two trips of the day.